PagerDuty/pagerduty-api-python-client/README.md

 All the code in this distribution is Copyright (c) 2016 PagerDuty.

-txpypd is availabe under the MIT License.
+pypd is availabe under the MIT License.
 The [LICENSE](LICENSE) file has the complete details.